Optimizing the Network Topology of a Linear Reservoir Computer: Numerical Verifications

 \subsection{Effect of the Cost Function Components on the Optimization Performance}

 The optimization formulation, as shown in Eq.\ \eqref{optim}, consists of three terms.
-The second and third terms have associated weights $\beta_1$ and $\beta_2$, respectively.
+The second and third terms have associated weights $\beta_1 \geq 0$ and $\beta_2 \geq 0$, respectively.
 Therefore, it is important to analyze the impact of these coefficients on the overall optimization process.
-Figure \eqref{Sensit} (a) demonstrates the effect of the second and third terms' weights on the optimization of the error.\\ Figure \eqref{Sensit} (a), shows that reducing the weight of the second term ($\beta_1$) leads to a decrease in optimization error.
+Figure \eqref{Sensit} (a) demonstrates the effect of the second and third terms' weights on the optimization of the error.
+Figure \ref{Sensit} (a), shows that reducing the weight of the second term ($\beta_1$) leads to a decrease in optimization error.
 This suggests that allowing larger output weights enables the reservoir to more effectively learn the signal, thereby improving performance.
 Additionally, increasing the weight of the third term ($\beta_2$) also leads to a reduction in error.
-This is because the third term encourages the optimization to produce distinct eigenvalues, which is a desirable property.
+This is because the third term{, a heuristic algebraic term, } encourages the optimization to produce distinct eigenvalues, which is a desirable property. {We see that $\beta_1$ has a more substantial impact on optimization.
+Additionally, considering the heuristic role of $\beta_2$, its contribution should only be effective if it is nonzero and not too large.
+This balance can be seen in the reduction in error near the bottom right of Figure \eqref{Sensit} (a).}